Toronto van attack victims include woman with 'generous heart,' young chef, beloved grandmother

 Anne Marie D’Amico

-Anne Marie D’Amico was employed at the investment management firm Invesco, the company told CBC News.
+Anne Marie D’Amico, 30, was employed at the investment management firm Invesco, the company told CBC News.
 Invesco has offices near where the incident occured.

 She also worked with Tennis Canada and the Badminton and Racquet Club of Toronto.